alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-09-15-dealing-with-sufism.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Dealing with Sufi shaykhs and their followers"
-hijri: Muharram 27, 1442 AH
+hijri: Muharram 27, 1442
+locale: en
 lang: en
 note: true
 source: Fatawa Al-Lajnah Al-Da'imah no. 16696-2
 excerpt: "What do you advise us concerning dealing with Sufi shaykhs and their followers?"
-category: [dawah, sufism]
+category: [sects]
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz